Oak Park Healthy Lawn, Healthy Family Pledge

 Threatening Children’s Health

-Many pesticides are toxic to pollinators and aquatic life and have been linked to development, reproductive, behavioral, and immune system problems in wildlife.
+Many pesticides are toxic to pollinators and aquatic life and have been linked to developmental, reproductive, behavioral, and immune system problems in wildlife.

 Beautiful Chemical-free Lawns